-I healed my adrenal insufficiency, a milder problem than adrenal fatigue, with the help of Hair Mineral Analysis.
+I healed my adrenal insufficiency, a milder problem than adrenal fatigue - not to be confused with Addison's Disease - with the help of Hair Mineral Analysis.
 In addition, the best source of information I have found is Dr. James Wilson's Book: Adrenal Fatigue, the 21st Century Stress Syndrome and his website: www.adrenalfatigue.org.

 There is much information about adrenal fatigue - some of which is contradicting - and some medical professionals don't acknowledge the existence of this conditions.
 Many specialist doctors and naturopath on the contrary state that most of the Western World may actually suffer from this.
 It is a condition of fundamental exhaustion of the body, its glands, where the hormones are out of balance, stress becomes much more difficult to tolerate, and the main symptom is tiredness.
 All stimulants make this condition worse and can contribute to/ cause adrenal fatigue.

-The key to healing adrenal fatigue is reducing stress and eliminating stimulants.
-Supplements such as recommended by hair mineral analyst naturopaths and Dr. James Wilson (as above) can help.
-There are many different types of stress on the body, including bad diet, anything frustrating, lack of enjoyment in life, taking life too seriously, being an overachiever, lack of exercise, etc. Read more at: Natural health remedies to stress.
+The key to healing adrenal fatigue is said to be reducing stress and eliminating stimulants.
+Supplements such as recommended by hair mineral analyst naturopaths and Dr. James Wilson (as above) can help, although I've had bad experiences with some of them - discussed in the Hair Mineral Analysis article.0 There are many different types of stress on the body, including bad diet, anything frustrating, lack of enjoyment in life, taking life too seriously, being an overachiever, lack of exercise, etc. Read more at: Natural health remedies to stress.

 One of my readers wrote to me with an observation that a diet too low in good quality sugar and fat can make adrenal fatigue worse.
 He also noticed that heat affected his chronic tiredness very much, whereas cold showers made him feel much better.
 His theory is that heat can be very straining to the body especially if you have adrenal fatigue.
 His full story is here: Testimonial: Brain Fog, Adrenal Fatigue, Inflammation, Acidity.
 He also observed that keeping the blood sugar in balance was key to feeling better with adrenal fatigue.

-My current understanding of adrenal fatigue is that the key things that help are: eliminating stress in its wider meaning (which I explain here); having a varied diet of mainly wholefoods and alkaline foods; possibly adding natural salt to the diet; eliminating food intolerances (it made a huge difference to me); eliminating stimulants and being careful with supplements; ensuring enough good quality protein, fats and carbohydrates; addressing any inflammation/infections and other burdens on the body; moving the body; and enjoying life (not having too strict diets or other demands on yourself.)
+My current understanding of adrenal fatigue is that the symptoms exist (whether produced by depleted adrenals or something else) and some of the key things that can help reduce this fatigue are: eliminating stress in its wider sense (which I explain here); having a varied diet of mainly wholefoods and alkaline foods; possibly adding natural salt to the diet; eliminating food intolerances (it made a huge difference to me); eliminating stimulants and being careful with supplements; ensuring enough good quality protein, fats and carbohydrates; addressing any inflammation/infections and other burdens on the body; moving the body; and enjoying life (not having too strict diets or other demands on yourself.)
 Anything that makes you happy and healthy will help: for someone it might be social relationships, for another walks in nature and sunshine, and for another person it might be having a challenging and rewarding job or a hobby.

-A milder version of adrenal fatigue or adrenal exhaustion, aka burnout.
+A milder version of adrenal fatigue or adrenal exhaustion, aka burnout, not to be confused with Addison's Disease.
 Read the entry here on adrenal fatigue as well as the article: Natural Remedies for Adrenal Insufficiency.